Blendify/blender-manual/blender_docs/manual/editors/dope_sheet/dope_sheet.rst

    for each grease pencil layer, you have a strip along which you can grab its keys, and hence easily re-time your animated sketches.
-   As it is just another way to see and edit the grease pencil data, this mode uses no datablock (and hence has nothing to do with actions...).
+   As it is just another way to see and edit the grease pencil data, this mode uses no data-block (and hence has nothing to do with actions...).
    Note that you'll have as much top-level grease pencil channels as you have sketched windows (3D views, *UV/Image Editor*, etc.)